 Famous Turkish Dish Featuring Cardamom

-Turkish coffee is renowned for its use of cardamom.
+Turkish coffee is traditionally prepared without cardamom, though it may be added in some regional or personal variations.
 The spice is either blended with coffee grounds or added whole to the coffee pot, imparting its distinctive flavor to this iconic Turkish beverage.

 25. Cinnamon

 Cinnamon is a highly aromatic spice obtained from the inner bark of trees belonging to the Cinnamomum family.
-It is commonly used in cooking and baking for its distinct sweet and warm flavor and pleasing aroma.
+It is commonly used in cooking and baking for its distinct, sweet, warm flavor and pleasing aroma.

 Cinnamon is available in two main varieties: Ceylon cinnamon (also known as “true” cinnamon) and Cassia cinnamon.
-Ceylon cinnamon is lighter in color and has a subtle and delicate flavor, while Cassia cinnamon has a stronger and more intense taste.
+Ceylon cinnamon is lighter in color and has a subtle, delicate flavor, while Cassia cinnamon has a stronger, more intense flavor.
 Both varieties are widely used in different culinary traditions.

 Brands We Use And Trust